History of Port Vale F.C.: 1983–1999: The Rudge era

 Again, Vale made a slow start to the 1996–97 campaign, with only two wins from their opening ten league games.
 They enjoyed some success in the League Cup, however, beating local rivals Crewe Alexandra 5–1 at their Gresty Road home.
 A protest against chairman Bill Bell after a poor home defeat to Crystal Palace seemed to see an upturn in the Valiants' performances.
 A second win at Wolves' Molineux ground (1–0), in two seasons, was followed by a mixed period.
 In December they achieved three wins on the bounce, against ex-Premiership sides Charlton 3–1 at The Valley, 6–1 at home to Norwich City and concluding in a single-goal Boxing Day success at Manchester City in front of more than 30,000.
 Despite the sale of Steve Guppy to Leicester City for £800,000, Vale's form remained steady from then on, until five wins from six, from mid-March to mid-April, put them in with a chance of making the play-offs and, ultimately, a place in the Premiership.
-However, with three games remaining, Vale were to lose to Stoke City, before Wolves came away from Vale Park with a 2–1 victory to end their hopes.
+However, with three games remaining, Vale were to lose to Stoke City before Wolves came away from Vale Park with a 2–1 victory to end their hopes.
 Vale's final finishing position of eighth was their highest in the pyramid since 1931, when they had finished fifth in the old Second Division.

 The eighth-placed finish was to be the height of Vale's powers under John Rudge, and the following season, 1997–98, saw a more familiar mid-table and, eventually, relegation battle.
-Another FA Cup tie was Vale hold eventual winners Arsenal to a goalless draw at Highbury and 1–1 at Vale Park (Wayne Corden equalising a Dennis Bergkamp goal) before the Gunners eventually prevailed 4–3 on penalties, despite Lee Dixon missing their opening kick.
-Vale found themselves in deep relegation trouble going into the final match at Huddersfield after three straight defeats.
+Another FA Cup tie was to see Vale hold eventual winners Arsenal to a goalless draw at Highbury and 1–1 at Vale Park (Wayne Corden equalising a Dennis Bergkamp goal) before the Gunners eventually prevailed 4–3 on penalties, despite Lee Dixon missing their opening kick.
+After three straight defeats, Vale found themselves in deep relegation trouble going into the final match at Huddersfield.
 Goals from Martin Foyle, Jan Jansson (two) and Lee Mills saw Vale claim a 4–0 win and an escape at the expense of Manchester City and Stoke City.
-1998–99 saw Port Vale fare little better, with an early League Cup defeat to Chester City setting the tone.
-After sixteen years as Port Vale manager, John Rudge was sacked in January 1999 after one of Vale's most successful eras.
+1998–99 saw Port Vale fare a little better, with an early League Cup defeat to Chester City setting the tone.
+After 16 years as Port Vale manager, John Rudge was sacked in January 1999 after one of Vale's most successful eras.